pjmercurio/Squad-Up/README.md

 <h1>Squad Up</h1>

-A swipe-based social app that focuses on specific group events rather than personal profiles.
+A swipe-based social app that focuses on specific group events rather than on personal profiles.